 Art is something we return to help shape our spirit.

 I am an advocate and supporter of democracy.
 Democracy's purpose is to respect freedom and equality between people by providing honest structures where power is held by elected representatives, or directly by the people.
 Democracy encourages the peaceful transition of power between people of opposing views.
-By his refusal to unequivocally accept the result of the US election before the vote, Donald Trump has demonstrated that he is not fit to be their president.
+By his refusal to unequivocally accept the result of the US election before the vote, a candidate demonstrates their unfitness to be their president.

 I know a person whose wishes become their memories.
 At first, those around her felt she was playing them, but gradually it became clear that her certainty was genuine.